tammergalal/katacoda-scenarios/service-focused-observability/intro.md

-# Service Observability in Practice with Datadog
+# Modern Observability in Practice with Datadog

 In this workshop, we'll apply observability principles to a partially broken eCommerce app who's team has started the move to microservices.